stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

 - [Add a "filter" feature to the app](#exercise3)

 <a name="exercise1"></a>
-##Exercise 1: Set up your workspace and configure and run the Android app
+##Exercise 1: Import and configure the base O365-Tasks
-In this exercise you will set up your Eclipse workspace and then configure and run the **Tasks for SharePoint O365** Android app.
+In this exercise you will import the **Tasks for SharePoint O365** Android app into Android Studio, and configure it for your SharePoint instance.

 ###Task 1 - Preparation
-Prepare the Android SDK by downloading Android API Level 19.
+Prepare the Android SDK by downloading Android API Level 21.

-01. Launch Eclipse.
-Launch the Android SDK Manager via **Window > Android SDK Manager**
+01. Launch Android Studio.
+From the launch menu, select **Configure > SDK Manager**

     ![](img/0001_launch_sdk_manager.png)

-02. Install the following components from **Android 4.4.2 (API 19)**
+02. Install the following components from **Android 5.0.1 (API 21)**

     - SDK Platform
-    - ARM EABI v7a System Image
     - Intel x86 Atom System Image
     - Sources for Android SDK